 Healthcare providers may recommend specific testing if they notice warning signs of primary immunodeficiency.
 The signs may include infections that occur more often than usual, last longer than expected, or don’t respond to standard treatments.
+About 90 percent of PI disorders in children are linked to three key warning signs:

 The earlier PI is diagnosed, the better.
 Catching it early can reduce the risk of long-term complications and make treatment more effective.
 Unfortunately, PI is easy to miss.
 This is partly because the symptoms of PI can look like other common illnesses, especially in children.
-In adults, milder symptoms may not appear until later in life, making diagnosis even more difficult.
-On average, it takes over four years to get a PI diagnosis.
-For those with milder types of PI, it can take up to 10 years.

 Recognizing possible warning signs of PI is the first step.
 Once a healthcare provider suspects PI, they’ll order a series of tests to help with the diagnosis.
 Your primary care provider may refer you to a specialized center where an immunologist (a doctor who specializes in diagnosing and treating disorders of the immune system) can make the diagnosis.

-Your medical history will help your healthcare provider understand the history of your symptoms and your risk factors.
+1. Medical HistoryYour medical history will help your healthcare provider understand the history of your symptoms and your risk factors.
 They’ll ask you about past illness, how often infections happen, and how they respond to treatment.

 Another important factor your healthcare provider will ask about is your child’s vaccination history.
 If your child had an unusual reaction to a vaccine or still got sick from a vaccine-preventable illness, it could be a sign that their immune system isn’t working properly.